How to Stay Safe in Rideshares

 Rideshare Safety Reports and Accident Statistics

 It’s impossible to dispute the increased popularity of rideshare services like Lyft and Uber.
 Both companies provide travelers with easy access to well-monitored, private transportation services.
-When the winter holidays roll around, rideshare services make it easier for travelers to get to and from airports or navigate without their cars.

 According to our investigation, Uber reports that 99% of its rides occur without incident.
 However, some outliers suggest that ridesharing may have some inherent risks.
 What’s more, our findings suggest that Uber consistently sees more discrepancies in passenger safety than its sister company, Lyft.